In this article, I will explain how to

 How to detect the installed SharePoint Edition Using PowerShell?

-Before you run this script, you should make sure that the current user has sufficient privilege to run PowerShell Script in SharePoint, Read more at Add-SPShellAdmin
+Before you getting started, you should make sure that the current user has sufficient privilege to run PowerShell Script in SharePoint, Read more at Add-SPShellAdmin

 Note: You can directly use the farm account to run this script.